waltta/LOG-YY-Nuker-Discord/README.md

 #### > ★  Installation  ★

-> [1] Extract LOG-YY-Nuker.rar
+* ` Extract LOG-YY-Nuker.rar`
-> [2] Launch "setup.bat" and wait, it will be install all modules required for LOG-YY Nuker work !
+* ` Launch "setup.bat" and wait, it will be install all modules required for LOG-YY Nuker work !`
-> [3] Once all modules have been installed LOG-YY will Auto-Launch !
+* ` Once all modules have been installed LOG-YY will Auto-Launch !`
-> [4] Have FUN !
+* ` Have FUN !`

 ## Main Theme
 > ![log-yy main_menu](https://user-images.githubusercontent.com/109160786/182341685-12cf7f94-79ac-444e-9cd7-8a200a521c39.jpg)